 One of the biggest shifts in road cycling in recent years has been the move to wider tires.
-By spending less than $100/£70/€90 on a pair of 25mm wide or wider tires, many cyclists have been led to believe their comfort, speed and handling will immediately improve over what they experience on the 23mm wide tires that most of us have used for years.
+By spending less than $100/£70/€90 on a pair of 25mm or 28mm wide tires, many cyclists have been led to believe their comfort, speed and handling will immediately improve over what they experience on the 23mm wide tires that most of us have used for years.

 In this post, I’ll try to give you a complete explanation of how wider tires and/or wider wheels can give you some or all of the better comfort, speed and/or handling you are looking for or make no difference or make things worse.

 Related: Road Bike Wheels – How To Choose The Best For You

 I’ll also try to do a few things that I haven’t seen in a lot of other articles that have addressed this topic.
 First, using published tests and analysis where available, I’ll quantify the benefits and drawbacks that previously have only been claimed.
 For example, exactly how much is rolling resistance reduced using wider tires and how much will it reduce your time over different distances?